Michelle L. Burton

 - Certified Appellate Specialists (2013)

-- Ms. Burton is on the Board of Governors of the Association of Business Trial Lawyers, San Diego chapter, and a member of the Litigation Section of the State Bar of California.
+- Ms. Burton is the President of the Association of Business Trial Lawyers, San Diego chapter, and a member of the Litigation Section of the State Bar of California.

 - Member of the American Bar Association, San Diego County Bar, Los Angeles Country Bar, Lawyer’s Club, California Women Lawyers.